mstaples84/dev-guidelines/README.md

 The effort of prototyping ideally is kept at a minimum.

 ### Benefits of validating
-Depending on organizational decisions, R-Ticket creators (or their departments) are held credible or accountable.
+Depending on organizational decisions, R-Ticket owners (or their departments) may be held credible or accountable.
 Although validation is no guarantee for success, it minimizes the risks and is therefore recommended.

 ## Create PBI Tickets
 A PBI-Ticket (Product Backlog Item) is essential for developers to implement a feature.
 It differs from the R-Ticket by including more technical details and the results from prioritizing.